aebange/programmingClass/Python/pythonBasics.md

     - Sequence Operations: A word contained in a string acts as though each character is a separate string.
         - `S = 'Spam'`, `len(S) >>> 4`, `S[0] >>> 'S'`, `S[3] >>> 'm'`
 -  **Lists:** Positionally ordered collections of arbitrarily typed objects.
-    - Syntax: Lists are coded in parenthesis.
+    - Syntax: Lists are coded in brackets - NOT in parenthesis.
     - Sequence Operations: Items contained in a list act as though each whole item is separate.
         - `S = [1, 2, 3, 'pie']`, `S[3] >>> 'pie'`, `len(S) >>> 4`
     - Common Methods: